JetBrains/Qodana/topics/inspection-profiles.md

 #### Override severity

+<link-summary>You can override the severity levels for existing inspections.</link-summary>

 You can override the severity levels for existing inspections.
 Here’s how you can assign the `WARNING` severity level to the `JavadocReference` inspection: